Millions of gallons of sewage spill into ocean at San Pedro after storm, closing beaches

 Los Angeles County Department of Public Health advise residents and visitors to avoid contact with ocean water near Cabrillo Beach in San Pedro,

-LA County Sanitation Districts Public Information Officer Bryan Langpap said, "We got a lot of rainwater that leaked into the sewer system and some spots we ended up without enough capacity so the sewer was overfull and it overflowed."
+Los Angeles County Sanitation Districts spokesman Bryan Langpap said, "We got a lot of rainwater that leaked into the sewer system and some spots we ended up without enough capacity, so the sewer was overfull and it overflowed."

-Dr. Anissa Davis, Long Beach Health Officer said, "It just increases so much of the amount of inflow and so it can exceed the capacity of the system to deal with it."
+Dr. Anissa Davis, the city of Long Beach's health officer, said, "It just increases so much of the amount of inflow, and so it can exceed the capacity of the system to deal with it."

 She urges people to stay out of the water.